StereoKit/sk_gpu/readme.md

 ## License

-License is MIT / Public Domain!
+License is MIT!
 Have fun :)